 Mr. Stephen Markscheid has been our independent director since August 2007.
 He is currently the chief executive officer of Synergenz BioScience, Inc., a genomics company based in Hong Kong.
 Prior to that, Mr. Markscheid was the chief executive officer of HuaMei Capital Company, Inc., a Sino-U.S. investment advisory firm from 2006 to 2007.
 From 1998 to 2006, Mr. Markscheid served as senior vice president for global risk for GE Healthcare Financial Services and director of business development of GE Capital.
 Prior to joining GE, Mr. Markscheid worked as case leader for the Boston Consulting Group throughout Asia from 1994 to 1997.
 Prior to that, Mr. Markscheid had been a commercial banker for ten years in London, Chicago, New York, Hong Kong and Beijing with Chase Manhattan Bank and First National Bank of Chicago.
-Mr. Markscheid received his bachelor's degree in East Asian studies from Princeton University, and an MBA degree from Columbia University.
+Mr. Markscheid received his bachelor's degree in East Asian studies from Princeton University, a master's degree in international affairs and economics from the School of Advanced International Studies at Johns Hopkins University, and an MBA degree from Columbia University.

 Mr. Allen Lueth has been our independent director since August 2007.
-Since December 2010, he has been the vice president of finance of Cardinal Health China, one of the world's leading pharmaceutical distributors, which acquired Zuellig Pharma China in November 2010.
+Since December 2010, he has been the head of finance of Cardinal Health China, one of the world's leading pharmaceutical distributors, which acquired Zuellig Pharma China in November 2010.
 Prior to that, he was the vice president of finance and strategy of Zuellig Pharma China, a private company focused on pharmaceutical distribution, and was its chief financial officer from 2005 to February 2009.
 Mr. Lueth worked for GE Capital from 1998 to 2004 in a variety of roles, including chief financial officer and chief executive officer for the Taiwan operations, and the representative for China.
 Earlier, he served with Coopers & Lybrand as an auditor.
 Mr. Lueth obtained his certificate as a certified public accountant in 1991 and a certified management accountant in 1994.
 Mr. Lueth received his bachelor of science in accounting degree from the University of Minnesota and an MBA degree from the J.L.
 Kellogg School of Management.